coltoneshaw/mmhealth/README.md

     go install github.com/coltoneshaw/mmhealth@latest
     ```

-3. Run the initialize command.

-    This command downloads the necessary docker container.

-    ```bash
-    mmhealth init
-    ```

 ## How to use

 The easiest way to use this tool is to just point it at a support packet and generate the report, like below.